The Vegetarian: Translation

-The Vegetarian has been translated into twenty-three languages since its publication in 2007.
+The Vegetarian has been translated into thirty-two languages since its publication in 2007.
 Following is a list containing information about the translated works.

 English translation

 The book was translated from Korean into English by Deborah Smith, a British translator, who has been translating Korean into English since 2010.
 She is the founder of Tilted Axis Press, a non-profit publishing house focusing on contemporary fiction specifically from Asia.
 Speaking at the Seoul International Book Fair on 15 June 2016, Smith said that a translator "must be unfaithful to some aspects in order to be faithful to others.
 I try to stay faithful to the spirit, and faithful to the letter as much as I can, without compromising the spirit."
 Talking about the process, Han said, "Deborah usually sends me the file of her translation after she finishes, with notes and questions.
 And I send it back to her with my answers and notes.
 It is just like having a chat endlessly.
 I truly enjoy this process.
 I am lucky to have met Deborah, a wonderful translator who can render subtlety and delicacy."
 Smith has said that her first attempt at Korean translation involved "looking up practically every other word in the dictionary".
 Smith has translated some of Han's other works, including Human Acts (2016) and The White Book (2017).

 Smith's translation was criticized in South Korea for inaccuracies.
 The Los Angeles Times noted that Smith embellished Han's writing style, quoting a translator who called it an "adaptation" rather than a translation.
+Scholars have pointed out various mistakes, including concerns that Smith may have attributed some of the dialogue to the wrong characters.
 Writing for The Guardian, Claire Armitstead felt that Smith's "activist" translation helped make South Korean literature more accessible.
 Smith defended her translation in the Los Angeles Review of Books.